alanocallaghan/alanocallaghan.github.io/pages/about.md

-I am currently employed as a postdoctoral researcher with Elena Vigorito and Chris Wallace at the MRC Biostatistics Unit, working again on scalable Bayesian inference, but also in this case on eQTL analysis for immune-mediated disease.
+I am currently employed as a postdoctoral researcher with Elena Vigorito and Chris Wallace at the MRC Biostatistics Unit, working again on scalable Bayesian inference and RNAseq data, but also in this case on eQTL analysis and cell type deconvolution for immune-mediated diseases.

 I am also interested in the R programming language and data visualisation, and have made contributions to a number of R packages, in particular those